davidkowalk/tabbed_minecraft_scripting/docs/markdown/docs_main.md

 }
 ```

-Pass the configuration file into the ams transpiler:
+Pass the configuration file into the tms transpiler:
 ```
 >>> ams -c config.json